Transition & Case Management Services

 Enhanced Care Management

-Enhanced Care Management (ECM) gives qualified Contra Costa Heath Plan members extra services from a dedicated ECM provider that contracts with CalAIM, a Medi-Cal managed care health plan.
+Enhanced Care Management (ECM) gives qualified Contra Costa Heath Plan members extra services from a dedicated ECM provider that contracts with CalAIM, a Medi-Cal managed care delivery model.
 The program addresses both clinical and non-clinical needs of eligible individuals through the coordination of services and comprehensive care management.
 A Lead Care Manager coordinates the member’s health care services, linking them to community and social services.
 These services are provided at no cost, as part of the member’s Medi-Cal benefits, and they will not eliminate any of their current benefits.

 Antioch Office